 - Rhino, zebra and ostrich will be outdoors on days when the temperature allows (typically 40+ degrees).

-- The Amur leopard, cheetahs and lions will be visible on exhibit for most of the season.
-The leopard and lions are also sometimes out in the snow!
+- The Amur leopard and cheetahs will be visible on exhibit for most of the season.
+The leopard is sometimes out in the snow!

 - The Zoo’s tree slide will be open!

 - The Marsh Aviary will be open but expect to see fewer avian species than during the regular season.

 - The Farmyard area will be open weather permitting.
 Alpaca, sheep, donkeys and peafowl are visible there throughout the winter.

 - During colder weather, animal ambassadors can typically be found in Chimp Forest and/or Penguin Education Center (staff permitting).